cypress-io/cypress-documentation/source/guides/guides/test-retries.md

     openMode: 1,
   }
 }, () => {
+  // The per-suite configuration is applied to each test
-  // Individual tests will be run normally it('allows a user to view their transactions, () => {
+  // If a test fails, it will be retried it('allows a user to view their transactions, () => {
     // ...
   }